 - Population: Estimated in the millions

 This animal has the biggest presence across the country when it comes to Canadian bats.
 In the summer, they feed off of midges, mosquitoes, mayflies, beetles, moths, and other flying insects; hibernating in the winter, they move to mines and caves that offer increased humidity with a temperature just above freezing.

 Sadly, over the years the population of little brown bats have declined in Canada, as pesticides have reduced and poisoned the animal’s food supply.
 Additionally, farm spraying in the early evenings, while bats are out on the hunt, can harm them significantly.

-Removal of large trees and overly groomed shorelines have contributed to their habitat loss, and a disease known as white-nose syndrome is killing these animals at a high rate, leaving the little brown bat under the “endangered” species list.
+Removal of large trees and overly groomed shorelines have contributed to their habitat loss, and a disease known as white-nose syndrome is killing them at a high rate, leaving the little brown bat under the “endangered” species list.

 9. White-Tailed Deer

 - Where: All across Canada

 - Population: No Canada-wide estimates; however, numbers have been tallied for Ontario, with estimates of 400,000